 In the past, payers were covering large portions of a patient’s healthcare costs.
 These days, the trend is for payers to pass on a larger portion of healthcare costs to the patients (members).
 This trend is not about to change anytime soon.

 So, while in the past, you didn’t really have a credit card on file program with your patients, it is critical for you to do so now.
-You can use our free patient intake software for this.
+You can use our healthcare CRM and patient intake software for this.

 Make sure the consent forms are also signed so that the patient consents to being treated only if you are allowed to collect balance dues directly from their credit card (without having to employ a collection agency).